smeets/ctmr/README.md

-ctmr - a cookie based timer experiment
+ctmr - a cookie-based timer experiment
 =====================================

 A short 2-hour project for experimenting with cookies